- tender (n.1)

 - tender (v.)

-- "to offer formally," 1540s, from Middle French tendre "to offer, hold forth" (11c.), from Latin tendere "to stretch, extend" (see tenet).
-The retention of the ending of the French infinitive is unusual (cf. render (v.) for another example).
-The noun meaning "formal offer for acceptance" is from 1540s; specific sense of "money that may be legally offered as payment" is from 1740; hence legal tender "currency."
+- "to offer formally," 1540s, from Middle French tendre "to offer, hold forth" (11c.), from Latin tendere "to stretch, extend," from PIE root *ten- "to stretch."
+The retention of the ending of the French infinitive is unusual (see render (v.) for another example).